AttackOnJasper/University-notes/notes/aws/aws.md

 		* Start time is optional to specify, but need to specify end time
 	* The user would be able to access the S3 bucket via signed URL
 * Pre-signed URLs
-	* Allow only specified customers to upload for a certain period of time
+	* Allow only specified customers to upload / download for a certain period of time

 ### To only access S3 through CloudFront URL
-1. Create a special CloudFront user called an OAI (Origin Access Identity)
+* Configure CloudFront origin through OAI:
-1. Configure S3 bucket permissions so that CloudFront can use the OAI to access the files in the bucket
+	1. `Edit Origin` -> check `Restrict Bucket Access`
-1. Configure CloudFront origin through OAI:
+	1. Create or reuse a special CloudFront user called an OAI (Origin Access Identity)
-	* `Edit Origin` -> check `Restrict Bucket Access`
+		* Check `Grant Read Permissions on Bucket` so that CloudFront can use the OAI to access the files in the bucket

 ## Multipart Upload